 Researching ancient landscapes through geospatial science

-My current work focuses on ancient Maya landscapes in Belize, Guatemala, and Honduras, including civic construction, water management, wetlands, settlement patterns, lidar-based archaeological prospection, and environmental traces of long-term land use.
+My current work focuses on ancient Maya landscapes in Belize, Guatemala, and Honduras, including construction, water management, wetlands, settlement patterns, lidar-based archaeological prospection, and environmental traces of long-term land use.
 I am especially interested in how computational and geospatial methods can make archaeological and environmental records more accessible for research, teaching, conservation, and public engagement.

 Ancient Engineered Landscapes